Multi-modal, Multi-task, Multi-criteria Automatic Evaluation with Vision Language Models: HarmonicEval

 \paragraph{Selective weighting.} When $\gamma \to 0$, only the score $\tilde{s}_{c}$ with the smallest variance is selected as the overall score.
 This approach is used in experiments to show the necessity of aggregation.

 \textbf{Discussion.} When the evaluation criteria are carefully designed, the uniform weighting ($\gamma = 1.0$) aligns closely with human expert judgment, and $0.5 \leq \gamma <1.0$ further improves the alignment because it adaptively reflects the confidence of criterion-wise scores.
 Since the assumption underlying the inverse variance weighting ($\gamma=0.5$) is not reasonable when each criterion has its own variance, we hypothesize that a value between 0.5 and 1.0 is optimal and choose $\gamma = 0.75$ as the default value.
-The detailed mathematical background is provided in~\hyperref[sec:math]{Appendix~\ref*{sec:math}}.